mmrko/thesis/app/platform-merges/README.md

 Place platform specific code in their respective directories.
-The contents will be copied to `platforms/<platform>` upon cordova compile/emulate/build/run.
+The contents will be copied to `platforms/<platform>` when `gulp cordova-emulate` or `gulp cordova-deploy` is run.
+Inspired by [https://gist.github.com/dixonj16/7418730](https://gist.github.com/dixonj16/7418730).